About Ira Mitzner

 Financial need, GPA and a demonstrated commitment to academics will be considered in the selection process.

-The recipient of the scholarship will be announced on August 1.
+The recipient of the scholarships will be announced on July 24, Ira’s birthday.

-The scholarship will be applied to the cost of tuition and paid directly to the recipient's college or university in two installments of $5000 each.
+Disbursement of funds will be on September 1.
+The scholarship will be applied to the cost of tuition and paid directly to the recipient's college or university in two installments of $5,000 each.